Gledinburgh/project-pizzabox/README.md

 # pizzabox

 Not impressed with UberEats, DoorDash, GrubHub pizza offerings?
 You can now try PizzaBox, the latest food delivery service.
 It is a command line-based application focused on nothing but pizzas.

 ## as a customer

-- should be able to launch the application
+-x should be able to launch the application
-- should be able to view all stores
+-x should be able to view all stores
-- should be able to select a store
+-x should be able to select a store
-- should be to place an order
+-x should be to place an order
 - should be able to choose either custom or pre-set pizzas

   for a custom pizza